Milad Yousif CDL driver recruiting with a driver walking toward a truck at sunset in a fleet yard

 Milad Yousif has managed fleet operations, recruited thousands of drivers, scaled trucking operations beyond 100 trucks, built recruiting systems, and experienced the pressure created by idle trucks, driver turnover, communication gaps, and inconsistent recruiting.

-The CDL recruiting process needs to respect the operation behind the seat: dispatch pressure, equipment availability, driver communication, document movement, qualification, and the next step that keeps the truck moving.
+The driver acquisition process needs to respect the operation behind the seat: dispatch pressure, equipment availability, driver communication, document movement, qualification, and the next step that keeps the truck moving.

 Michigan trucking operations context Driver recruiting systems Fleet recruiting visibility Driver communication and follow up Equipment utilization pressure

-A CDL recruiting process has to make driver source, qualification, communication, stage, and follow up visible.
-Milad Yousif builds driver pipeline visibility around the operational pressure fleet owners actually feel.
+A CDL driver acquisition process has to make source, qualification, communication, stage, and follow up visible.
+Milad Yousif helps source drivers, support recruiting execution, improve follow up, and build driver pipeline visibility around real fleet pressure.

 1. Driver Profile